tc39/proposal-function-and-object-literal-element-decorators/README.md

 elements, it becomes more difficult to write reusable decorators that can also work with `dec(function() {})`-style decoration as well due to the lack of a `context`.

-First-class function decorator support would make it far easier to write reusable decorators and extend the same metaprogramming flexibility to more declarations, which makes the entire decorators feature more broadly supported and consistent throughout the language.
+First-class function decorator support would make it far easier to write reusable decorators and would extend the same metaprogramming flexibility to more declarations, which makes the entire decorators feature more broadly supported and consistent throughout the language.